noaione/yuusha-shoukan-ln/sources/v03/chapter4.md

 Thinking in silence for a few moments, I then came up with an idea before looking up towards Lillywood-san.

-[W-Well then, this might be rude of me, but I'd like to ask you one thing.....]
+[W-Well then, this might be rude of me, but I'd like to ask you one thing...]

 “Yes, please speak.”

 [Rigforeshia seems to be in quite a mess from the Black Bear invasion yesterday, so I was hoping if you could do something to help them...]

-“.........”
+“...”

 Yes, what I thought of was in regards with the city of Rigforeshia.
 Yesterday's attack by the Black Bears destroyed the wall that had been protecting the city,